-Pre-game functionality may depend on the scoreboard and how the scoreboard is used in the actual arena.
+Pre-game functionality may depend on the scoreboard and how the scoreboard is used in the particular arena.

 As for the start/stop handling for pre-game - it is the same as in-game described below in Clock Control section.